What affects moving costs in Exeter

 Example 5: Three-bedroom house to apartment with school-run traffic

 A family home loads smoothly, but the destination is a mid-rise with a busy afternoon lift and nearby school traffic.
-Queueing for the lift and slow approach roads extend unloading, raising the overall hours.
+Queueing for the lift and slower approach roads extend unloading, raising the overall hours.

 How to keep the move efficient